dcernst/SampleWebsite/README.md

-# Verde Valley Randonneé
+# Sample Website

-Website for Verde Valley Randonneé Gravel Cycling Challenge.
+A sample website for GitHub pages.
+Using Jekyll and Twitter Bootstrap.